cbusseata/flask-pandas-test/README.md

 ## Running the test

 ### Prerequisites

+Make sure you have the following installed:
 * [docker](https://docs.docker.com/v17.09/engine/installation/)
 * [docker-compose](https://docs.docker.com/compose/install/)

 ### Starting up the container
-To start up the container:
+To start up the container, from the root of the repo, run the following command:
 ````bash
 make
 ````

 Once up and running, it will stream logs from the app.
 You can use CTL+C to get out of it.

-To start the container without viewing logs:
+To start the container without viewing logs, from the root of the repo, run the following command:
 ````bash
 make up
 ````

 Once up, the API will be available at http://0.0.0.0:5000

-To stop the container:
+To stop the container, from the root of the repo, run the following command:
 ````bash
 make down
 ````